appfoundry/Reliant/README.md

 - [Guice](http://code.google.com/p/google-guice/ "Google Guice").
 Google's type safe DI solution.
 Partially as an answer to spring, which was not very strong on the type-safety side of things at that time.
 Spring fixed this in version 3.0.
-Although Guice is a very well thought of DI framework, which should be marvelled for it's simplicity and light-weightness, I personally feel that basing a DI framework for a dynamic language on Guice is a bridge too far.
+Although Guice is a very well thought of DI framework, which should be marvelled for its simplicity and light-weightness, I personally feel that basing a DI framework for a dynamic language on Guice is a bridge too far.
 It would break down too many of the main goals of Guice, namely type safety.
 I'm not saying type safety is unimportant, I'm just